calumngimhk/calumngimhk.github.io/_posts/2019-07-18-router-first-line-of-defence.md

 >

 In the scenario outlined below both PCs are turned on and connected to the internet.

+>

-The wifi connection is set to scheduled mode which is currently set to disabled.
+The wifi connection is set to scheduled mode which is currently timed to be disabled.

 >